tihonav/cad-to-geant4-converter/README.md

 ## Introduction

-This is a light-weight tool for converting of CAD drawings into the GDML (geometry secription markup language).
-GDML is the format used by particle-physics simulation packages, like GEANT4.
+This tool does the conversion of CAD drawings into the GDML (Geometry Decription Markup Language), which is the format used in particle-physics simulation packages like GEANT4.
 Input files should be provided in .stl format, which is supported by majority of CAD developing software.

 The tool works as follows:
  - A set of .stl files is provided from the CAD model, where each .stl file represents one part of the geometry, corresponding to one single material (input_file_1.stl, input_file_2.stl, ...)